-As special counsel for Aastrom Biosciences, Inc., a Michigan corporation (the "Company"), we are rendering this opinion in connection with the filing with the Securities and Exchange Commission (the "Commission") of a prospectus supplement ("Prospectus Supplement") and Amendment No. 3 to registration statement on Form S-1 (Registration No. 333-188186) (the "Registration Statement"), under the Securities Act of 1933, as amended (the "Act").
-The Registration Statement relates to the issuance, offer and sale by the Company of up to 31,363,636 shares of the Company's common stock (the "Shares").
+As special counsel for Aastrom Biosciences, Inc., a Michigan corporation (the "Company"), we are rendering this opinion in connection with the filing with the Securities and Exchange Commission (the "Commission") of Amendment No. 5 to registration statement on Form S-1 (Registration No. 333-188186) (the "Registration Statement"), under the Securities Act of 1933, as amended (the "Act").
+The Registration Statement relates to (i) the issuance, offer and sale by the Company of up to 20,175,439 shares of the Company's Common Stock (the "Shares") and warrants to purchase up to 20,175,439 additional shares of the Company's Common Stock (the "Underwriting Agreement") between the Company and Aegis Capital Corp., as representative of the several underwriters, being sold in units and (ii) the issuance of up to 20,175,439 shares of the Company's Common Stock issuable upon exercise of the Warrant Shares").

-In rendering our opinion, we have examined the Registration Statement (including the exhibits thereto), the originals or copies, certified or otherwise identified to our satisfaction, of the restated articles of incorporation ("Restated Articles of Incorporation") and the bylaws (the "Bylaws") of the Company as amended to date, resolutions of the Company's Board of Directors and such other documents and corporate records relating to the Company and the issuance and sale of the Shares as we have deemed appropriate.
+In rendering our opinion, we have examined the Registration Statement (including the exhibits thereto), the form of Warrant, the originals or copies, certified or otherwise identified to our satisfaction, of the restated articles of incorporation ("Restated Articles of Incorporation") and the bylaws (the "Bylaws") of the Company as amended to date, resolutions of the Company's Board of Directors and such other documents and corporate records relating to the Company, the authorization of the Warrants and the issuance and sale of the Shares and Warrant Shares as we have deemed appropriate.

 In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the conformity to original documents of all photostatic and facsimile copies submitted to us, and the due execution and delivery of all documents by any party where due execution and delivery are a prerequisite to the effectiveness thereof.
-We have assumed that (i) the Registration Statement, and any amendments thereto (including post-effective amendments) will have become effective and comply with all applicable laws; (ii) all Shares will be issued and sold in compliance with applicable federal and state securities laws and in the manner stated in the Registration Statement; and (iii) a definitive underwriting agreement with respect to the Shares offered will have been duly authorized and validly executed and delivered by the Company and the other parties thereto.
+We have assumed that (i) the Registration Statement, and any amendments thereto (including post-effective amendments) will have become effective and comply with all applicable laws; (ii) the Shares and Warrant Shares will be issued and sold in compliance with applicable federal and state securities laws and in the manner stated in the Registration Statement; and (iii) a definitive underwriting agreement with respect to the Shares, Warrants and Warrant Shares offered will have been duly authorized and validly executed and delivered by the Company and the other parties thereto.
 As to any facts material to the opinion expressed herein that were not independently established or verified, we have relied upon statements and representations of officers and other representatives of the Company.
-In addition, we have assumed that the certificates representing the Shares will be duly executed and delivered.
+In addition, we have assumed that the certificates representing the Shares and Warrant Shares will be duly executed and delivered.